Asset Tracking, Counting, Analyzing, Monitoring:

 Companies all over the world run their operations on Xerafy RFID to track, count, analyze, and monitor their assets.

 Xerafy's passive UHF tagging solutions and deep industry and application experience give businesses the visibility and data they need to perform better, from their largest equipment to their tiniest tools.

 INDUSTRIAL RFID SYSTEMS

-At Xerafy, we share the vision of the Industrial IoT
+At Xerafy, we believe in the Industrial Internet of Things.

-Our mission: To push technological boundaries and solve the operational issues holding back Industry 4.0.
+Our mission: To push the technological boundaries and solve the operational issues holding back Industry 4.0.